ideoforms/python-supercollider/README.md

 For further examples, see [examples](examples).

+## License

+This library is made available under the terms of the MIT license.

 ## See also

 * If you want a more comprehensive framework that lets you construct and compile SynthDefs from Python, take a look at [Supriya](https://github.com/josiah-wolf-oberholtzer/supriya).